shah21/HackCamp2020/README.md

 # Rent Car
-Its is our hack camp hackathon project repo.
+Its is our "hackcamp" hackathon project repo.

--- Our project basically about share cars each other through a platform that platform opened with a 'Android app' called RentCar
+ Our project basically about share cars each other through a platform that platform opened with a 'Android app' called RentCar
 .So repo has only basic codes and its not a complete one but you can fullfill with your curiosity and expertise ----

 *Fork project and do some hack*